 Microfilm / microfiche: The library is the new repository for the massive Yakima Family History library collection that used to be housed in the LDS Yakima Family History library.
 This collection of genealogical material is made up of approximately 6,000 microfilm and 6,000 microfiche.
 This collection covers genealogical research material from all over the United States and a huge amount of family histories.
-In addition to this collection, the library has achieved an affiliate status with the main Family History Library in Salt Lake which means that patrons can order microfilm and microfiche directly into the YVGS library to use.
+In addition to this collection, the library has achieved an affiliate status with the main Family History Library in Salt Lake which means that patrons can access digitized records that are locked and unable to be viewed at home.

 Lewis County Genealogical Society Library : LCGS was unable to find a local home for their library, so they have generaously donated their books to YVGS.
 We feel priviledged to be able to include their collection of approximately 300 books into our library.

 YVGS has two large collections of digital county histories & biographies:

 CLIO: Approximately 900 digital books on county histories and county biographies with a focus on the midwest: Indiana, Ohio, Michigan, Iowa, Minnesota, Wisconsin, Illinois, Missouri, Tennessee, Kentucky, Colorado, Kansas, Texas, Georgia & Virginia, plus Parish Registers of England from the Parish Register Society.